Sulz am Neckar: Early history

 The first traces of settlement date back to the Celts period, evidenced by a series of burial mounds and a square enclosure.

-A Roman military camps Fort Sulz was built around the year 74 AD on a hill south of the present-day town centre.
+Fort Sulz, a Roman military camp, was built around the year 74 AD on a hill south of the present-day town centre.
 Today, the Sulz-Kastell district with an industrial area is located there.

 The first documented mention dates back to the year 790 as "villa publica Sulza".
 The town owes its name to its salt springs, which have shaped the town's history for centuries.
 The first owners of the saltworks were the Counts of Sulz in the 11th century.
 Probably from 1250 onwards, the Lords of Geroldseck ruled over the town and the salt works, while the Counts of Sulz were pushed back to marginal possessions; the process has not yet been fully explained.
 The domain of the counts of Sulz also included Loßburg and the valleys behind Schenkenzell.

 The Lords of Geroldseck were also the builders of the Burg Albeck southwest of the city.
 In 1284 King Rudolf of Habsburg gave Sulz town privileges.
 Between 1301 and 1473 the town was the seat of the line of the Geroldseckers, who resided here, but despite some inheritances they experienced a steady economic decline in the 15th century and finally had to sell it to Württemberg under massive pressure in 1473.

 The Lordship of the Geroldseckers after the expulsion of Duke Ulrich of Württemberg by the Swabian League in 1519 was only an interlude which ended in 1534 with the return of the duke.
 All that remained for the Geroldseckers was the title "von Geroldseck und Sulz".
 The city burned down almost completely within the city walls twice (1581 and 1794).
 It took two years to rebuild it; in the meantime it was plundered again and again by French soldiers.

 The district Mühlheim was already mentioned in 772 as Muliheim in the Lorsch Codex.